freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.ReplaceLocatorId(string, string) Method

-The method which updates the id of a `Locator` object in `locatorDict` collection.
+This method updates the id of a `Locator` object in `locatorDict` collection.
 This method must be called when an end-user gives a `Locator` object a new id through an experimental design program.
 Otherwise, `locatorDict` collection will be out of date.